 Electrical engineering subjects in a skill acquisition context at the freshman level.
 Learning, creative problem solving, brainstorming, technical information assimilation, and presentation skills development.
 Repeatable two times.
 A-F only.

 (3 Lec, 1 3-hr Lab) Linear passive circuits, time domain analysis, transient and steady-state responses, phasors, impedance and admittance; power and energy, frequency responses, resonance.
-BENG, CE, CENG, EE, ME, PREN, and ENGS majors only.
+BENG, CE, CENG, ECE, ME, PREN, and ENGS majors only.
 A-F only.
 Pre: MATH 243 (or concurrent) or MATH 253 (or concurrent), and PHYS 272 (or concurrent); or consent.

 (3 Lec, 1 3-hr Lab) Laplace transforms and their application to circuits, Fourier transforms and their applications to circuits, frequency selective circuits, introduction to and design of active filters, convolution, and state space analysis of circuits.
 A-F only.
-Pre: 211, and MATH 244 (or concurrent) or MATH 253A (or concurrent); or consent
+Pre: 211, and MATH 244 (or concurrent) or MATH 253A (or concurrent); or consent.

 Semiconductor structures, operating principles and characteristics of diodes and amplifying devices.
 Their application as circuit elements in building basic digital, analog, and integrated circuit subsystems.
 Pre: 213.